-In accordance with the rules of the New York Stock Exchange, the Board affirmatively determines the independence of each director and nominee for election as a director in accordance with the categorical guidelines it has adopted, which include all objective standards of independence set forth in the exchange listing standards.
-The categorical independence standards adopted by the Board are contained in the Corporate Governance Guidelines, which may be accessed from the Governance section of our website at www.ppg.com/investor.
-Based on these standards, at its meeting held on February 19, 2015, the Board determined that each of the following non-employee directors is independent and has no material relationship with PPG, except as a director and shareholder:
+In accordance with the rules of the New York Stock Exchange, the Board affirmatively determines the independence of each director and nominee for election as a director or appointment in accordance with the categorical guidelines it has adopted, which include all objective standards of independence set forth in the exchange listing standards.
+Based on these standards, at its meeting held on February 21, 2019, the Board determined that each of the following non-employee directors and director appointees is independent and has no material relationship with PPG, except as a director and shareholder:

-Stephen F. Angel James G. Berges John V. Faraci Hugh Grant Victoria F. Haynes Michele J. Hooper Michael W. Lamach Martin H. Richenhagen Thomas J. Usher
+Stephen F. Angel James G. Berges Steven A. Davis John V. Faraci Hugh Grant Victoria F. Haynes

+Gary R. Heminger Melanie L. Healey Michele J. Hooper Michael W. Lamach Martin H. Richenhagen Catherine R. Smith